EOSIO/welcome/docs/02_getting-started/01_development-environment/02_introduction.md

 * MacOS 10.14 (Mojave) and higher

 [[info | Note]]
-| if you are developing on __Windows__, unfortunately we do not provide powershell ports and instructions at this time.
-In the future we may append powershell commands.
+| if you are developing on __Windows__, unfortunately we do not provide PowerShell ports and instructions at this time.
+In the future we may append PowerShell commands.
 In the mean-time your best bet is to use a VM with Ubuntu, and set up your development environment inside this VM.
 If you're an advanced Window's developer familiar with porting Linux instructions, you should encounter minimal issues.

 ## Command Line Knowledge